Accelerated Second Degree B.S and Accelerated Second Degree/B.S.-M.S. Nursing Programs

-An accelerated Second Degree Nursing Program is designed for individuals with a bachelor's (or higher) degree in a non-nursing major, who wish to pursue a career as a professional nurse.
+An accelerated Second Degree Nursing Program is designed for individuals with a bachelor's (or higher) degree in a non-nursing major, who wish to pursue a careers as a professional nurses.
 This highly personalized program accepts students who may complete prerequisite courses at Molloy College, and is designed for those who benefit from flexibility in life/study balance.

 Please refer to the Undergraduate Course Catalog (PDF) for more details about this program.